 Elna Grasshopper electric free arm machine.
 It is so much smaller and lighter than the old cast iron machines.
 I understand it must be the first electric lightweight free arm household machine.
 This one was built in 1946 according to the serial number.

-This is a more conventional but superstrong Pfaff 60.
+This is a more conventional but extremely strong Pfaff 60.
 A modern shape for 1955.
 It is not an electric machine, but there is an electric sewing light.
-Cam with all the accessories, booklet and even the original bill of sale dated 1955.
+Came with all the accessories, booklet and even the original bill of sale dated 1955.

-This Einer must be our heviest machine.
+This must close to the original copy of the Singer 15.
+The tensioner is still ath the left of the machine and the body shape is very close.
 Don't let the Germanic name fool you.
 It's built in Japan by Toyota, Brother or one of the other Japanese factories.